treeverse/lakeFS/docs/howto/local-checkouts.md

 lakeFS is a scalable data version control system designed to scale to billions of objects.
 The larger the data, the less feasible it becomes to consume it from a single machine. lakeFS addresses this challenge by enabling efficient management of large-scale data stored remotely.

-In addition to its capability to manage large datasets, lakeFS offers the flexibility to perform partial checkouts when necessary for working with specific portions of the data locally.
+In addition to its capability to manage large datasets, lakeFS offers the flexibility to work with versioned data by exposing it as a local filesystem directory.

-This page explains `lakectl local`, a command that lets you clone specific portions of lakeFS' data to your local environment, and to keep remote and local locations in sync.
+This page explains [lakeFS Mount](../reference/mount.html) and `lakectl local`: two common ways of exposing lakeFS data locally, with different performance characteristics.

 {% include toc.html %}